pomeloshark/paperwiki-example/collections/_wiki/Sample page.md

 {% endraw %}
 ```

 The output is the same as the pure Markdown link, but with one key difference: if the page you link to does not exist, Jekyll will alert you and will fail to build, so that your site cannot be built with broken links.
-This is a very useful feature if you are dealing with a large number of pages.
+This is a very useful feature if you are dealing with a large number of pages and links, or if you decide to modify your permalinking format.

 Remember that this method is case sensitive.
 More on linking in the [Jekyll docs](https://jekyllrb.com/docs/liquid/tags/).